tgrecojs/gatsby-fp-blog/src/pages/2019-Feb-18-functors-part-1/index.md

 >
 > - Majority of people reading this posts

-Maybe you're not impressed with our `data` array and the one value that it includes. functor's satisfy the `Identity` and `Composistion` law.
+Maybe you're not impressed with our `data` array and the one value that it includes. functor's satisfy the `Identity` and `composition` law.
 Well, that's too bad but don't give up just yet.

 #### Creating the `Box` functor